 Writing is hard.
 Writing for search engines is even harder.
 What about writing for the search engines and writing for sales simultaneously?
 Is that even doable?
-Because, in the end, we want to write copy that’ll rank in the search engines AND convince people to either buy your stuff, contact you, subscribe to your newsletter or to return to your website.
-In this post, I’ll share some of my recent discoveries in the field of sales copywriting.
+Because, in the end, you want to write copy that ranks in the search engines AND convinces people to buy your stuff, contact you, subscribe to your newsletter or return to your website.
+In this post, I’ll share some of my discoveries in the field of sales copywriting.
 Also, I’ll show you that copywriting for sales and SEO is perfectly compatible (and not even that hard).

-A few months ago, I followed a workshop by Amy Harrison.
-She is a sales copywriting specialist.
-At first, I was a little skeptical.
-I am a writer, I know about writing, what were the chances I would hear something new?
+A while ago, I attended a workshop by sales copywriting specialist Amy Harrison.
+At the time, I was a bit skeptical.
+I am a writer, I know about writing, so what were the chances I would hear something new?
 I was totally blown away by Amy’s story, though.

 Having a sales perspective on a text is very useful.
 And I’ll tell you why.
-Although I write a lot of blog posts, I like doing research, but I do not particularly enjoy writing marketing texts or sales copy.
+Although I write a lot of blog posts and like doing research, I do not particularly enjoy writing marketing texts or sales copy.
 But of course, this is important too.
-That’s what actually pays the bills.
-But more importantly (at least for SEO addicts like me), a sales perspective is a very useful SEO strategy.
+Because it’s what actually pays the bills.
+But more importantly (at least for SEO addicts like me), copywriting for sales is also a very useful SEO strategy.

-Sales copy should be addressing the needs of the audience.
-What problem (that your audience encounters) does your product solve?
+Your sales copy should address the needs of your audience.
+What problem (that the audience encounters) does your product solve?
 By focusing on these needs, you’ll be able to think of the blog ideas your audience will want to read about.
-To give an example: in Yoast’s case: our audience will want more traffic to their site, higher rankings in Google, perhaps more sales.
-The problem our audience has is that they do not have as many visitors as they would like to have on their website.
+To give an example: in Yoast’s case, our audience wants more traffic to their site, higher rankings in Google, and perhaps more sales.
+The problem our audience has is that they don’t have as many visitors as they would like to have on their site.
 They’re not outranking their competition yet.
-These problems should be addressed directly in your sales copy.
-On Yoast.com, however, our sales copy was (and for a large part still is; we have so many high priority projects to focus on) largely product driven.
-In most of our copy, we just used to list the features of our products.
+These problems should be addressed directly in our sales copy.
+On Yoast.com, however, our sales copy used to be largely product-driven.
+In other words, this copy mainly consisted of a list of features of our products.

-We actually rewrote parts of the sales copy on Yoast.com, trying to really keep the audience and their problems in mind (and focus less on our products and what features are in it).
-Writing in such a way – with room for the problems your audience encounters – actually is a very good SEO strategy.
-In your text, you’ll be focusing on the problems your audience has.
+We actually rewrote parts of the sales copy on Yoast.com, trying to really keep our audience and their problems in mind (and focus less on our products and what features are in it).
+Writing in such a way – with room for the problems your audience encounters – is a very good SEO strategy.
+Because you’re focusing on the problems your audience has.
 Most likely, these problems will be what they’re searching for when they start their search for a solution.
-Thinking about the problems your product or service will solve, will result in good sales copy as well as in SEO-friendly copy.
+Thinking about the problems your product or service can solve, will result in good sales copy as well as in SEO-friendly copy.

 Use words that appeal to your audience

-In our ‘old’ product-focused sales copy, we tend to use the word ‘optimize’ very often.
-We like it.
-Optimizing could be so many things, though.
+In our ‘old’ product-focused sales copy, we used the word ‘optimize’ quite often.
+We just really like that word.
+But optimizing can mean so many different things.
 Optimizing for the search engines, optimizing for readability, optimizing the UX of your website, optimizing the images on your site.
 Is the word optimizing really appealing to our audience?
-Is that the word they would use?
+Is it the word they would use?
 Could we be more specific?
 What do we actually mean by optimizing?
-Of course, we know that with ‘optimizing for search engines, we actually mean ‘ranking in Google’, by ‘optimizing for readability’, we mean ‘writing a text that people would want to read.’
+Of course, we know that with ‘optimizing for search engines’, we mean ‘ranking in Google’.
+And that with ‘optimizing for readability’ we actually mean ‘writing a text that people would want to read.’
 But does our audience know this as well?
-Perhaps we should use these phrases instead of optimizing?
+Perhaps we should use these specific phrases instead of ‘optimizing’.

-Sometimes the words you’re using, aren’t the words that your audience is using to define their problems.
-If that’s the case, your words won’t be appealing to your audience, they’ll not recognize their problems in your sales copy.
+Sometimes the words you’re using in your copy, aren’t the words that your audience is using to define their problems.
+If that’s the case, your words won’t be appealing to your audience and they won’t recognize the solution to their problems in your sales copy.
 The text will be less convincing to your users, than if you write a text with words people can relate too.
 In addition to that, a text with words that are not used by your audience, won’t get much traffic.
-But, a text with words your audience actually uses, will definitely result in more traffic.
+But, a text with words your audience actually uses, will definitely result in more traffic to your site.

-In order to write either sales copy or SEO-friendly copy, you should get to know your audience.
-You have to find out which words they’re using, how they describe their problems, how they begin their quest in Google.
+To get started with either SEO or sales copywriting, you should get to know your audience.
+You have to find out which words they’re using, how they describe their problems, and how they begin their quest in Google.
 Talking to them in person or online could be a great way to start.
 If you’re using reviews or testimonials, these could be a really helpful source too.
-What words do your most satisfied customers use to describe their experience with your product, service or website?
+What words do your most satisfied customers use to describe their experience with your product, service, or website?
 What things, elements or features of your product did they like the most?
 These words, these things, should definitely be included in your copy and also give you insight into the keywords you should focus on.